ipaleka/algodjango/media/blog-post.md

 ## Account model

 [Django model](https://docs.djangoproject.com/en/3.2/topics/db/models/) is a class that represents a table in your database.
-The default database engine of a newly created Django project is SQLite and we're going to use it in this tutorial.
+The default database engine of a newly created Django project is SQLite and we're going to use it in this project.
 That engine creates a single file in the project's root directory named `db.sqlite3` which represents our database.

 For the account model, we record only the account addresses and the time when they are created.
 The rest of the account information isn't kept in our database, and remembering the account passphrase is up to the user.